 The SF12 is more used than SF11 because this is the lowest available data rate: this shows the ADR algorithm uses some margin.

 The adaptive data rate here assumes that the devices are static so that after a few messages they can be controlled to the target data rate.
-SF7/8/9/10/11/12 are to be considered as index of data rate, with a fixed signal bandwidth of 125kHz.
+SF7/8/9/10/11/12 have to be considered as index of data rate, with a fixed signal bandwidth of 125kHz.
 SF7 data rate is roughly 20 times faster than SF12 data rate, which explains why the average duty cycle reduces a lot as network density increases.

 According to the above assumptions, the results show that most of the end nodes are using SF7.
 This is because in the above-mentioned simulation scenario, there is a mix of deep indoor, indoor and outdoor nodes, due to the fact that it is assumed a uniform distribution of the attenuation due to building penetration losses ranging from 0 to 40 dB.
 This would change if we considered indoor and deep indoor only nodes: in this case, the end nodes using SF7 would only become dominant when the density of gateways is high.

 It may look like a strong assumption that devices are static, and that adaptive data rate is not possible for moving devices.
-However, the vast majority of moving devices will be outdoor, so that - due to better propagation conditions with respect to the underground and indoor end nodes – they are very likely to use the smallest Sf, i.e., SF 7.
-This is another way to see the big proportion of SF7 end nodes: outdoor end nodes which do not use adaptive data rate but they do not need it.
+However, the vast majority of moving devices will be outdoor, so that - due to better propagation conditions with respect to the underground and indoor end nodes – they are very likely to use the smallest SF, i.e., SF 7.
+This is another reason why the big proportion of SF7 end nodes: outdoor end nodes which do not use adaptive data rate but they do not need it.

-The density of gateways is varied and the resulting average message duration is computed and reported below on Figure 7
+As the density of gateways is varied, the resulting average message duration is computed and reported below on Figure 7